-First Sequence Selection: Low-income (0-50% AMFI), elderly Rental Unit Applicants who would reside in rental units from housing properties and whose Act 173 Program contracts expire from 2020 to 2022.
+First Sequence Selection: Low-income (0-50% AMFI), elderly Rental Unit Applicants who would reside in rental units from housing properties, and whose Act 173 Program contracts expire from 2020 to 2022.

-These tenants are at the highest risk of losing rental subsidy.
-With the impending loss of Lottery funds due to hurricane impacts, PRDOH does not have the financial capacity to renew the subsidy contracts of the rental units in these housing properties.
+These tenants are at the highest risk of homelessness due to their impending loss of of losing rental subsidy.
+With the decrease impending loss of Lottery funds due to hurricane impacts, PRDOH does not have the financial capacity to renew the subsidy contracts of the rental units in these housing properties.

-Second Sequence Selection: Low-income (0-50% AMFI), elderly Rental Unit Applicants who would reside in rental units from housing properties currently subsidized by the Act 173 Program in municipalities with a very low number of other affordable rental units or housing program alternatives, established by a Score Level via data provided in the annexed documents to these Program Guidelines.
+Second Sequence Selection: Low-income (0-50% AMFI), elderly Rental Unit Applicants who would reside in rental units from housing properties currently subsidized by the Act 173 Program in municipalities with a very low number of other affordable rental units or housing program alternatives, established by a Score Level via data provided in a table below.